How to Register

 Registration for Classes: General Instructions

-- Education Assistant Natalie Chin should be your first point of contact for all registration related questions, and only after you have thoroughly reviewed the information on this web page.
+- Education Coordinator Natalie Chin should be your first point of contact for all registration related questions, and only after you have thoroughly reviewed the information on this web page.
 It is best if you set up a time to meet with her or touch base over the phone or via email rather than drop in.
-Natalie can be reached at email@example.com or 503-494-1158.
+Natalie can be reached at firstname.lastname@example.org or 503-494-1158.
 Please do not contact other staff about registration issues unless your need is extremely urgent.

 - Our Courses and Schedules page contains current course offerings and course registration numbers (CRNs).
 Any CRNs not available at the time we published our schedule will likely be found here: Graduate Studies Courses web page.

 - Log onto ISIS, Student Information System to enroll in courses for which prerequisites have been satisfied.
 If prerequisites have not been satisfied, you will need to seek approval from the instructor and obtain the instructor's signature on the Registration Form to complete enrollment (an email from the instructor can be attached to the form in lieu of obtaining a signature).
 This form should be faxed or delivered directly to the Registrar's Office, unless special department approval is required.
 Be sure to verify that your registration shows up wwithin 48 hours when you log into ISIS.

 - New Students: You should have received your User/Student ID and PIN via separate, secure e-mails.
 If you do not know your ID number, it is currently set up for you to be able to enter your SSN or a 970 number as the User ID.
 If you forget your PIN or need to have it reset, contact the Helpdesk at 503-494-2222.
 If you have not received your User/Student ID via an e-mail, you may contact the Registrar's Office at 503-494-7800.